WICG/EventListenerOptions/explainer.md

 designed to never block scrolling unless a developer has explicitly indicated (through the use of `touch-action`) that a specific default browser action should be suppressed, and so do not suffer from this issue.
 Essentially the passive event listener proposal brings the performance properties of pointer events to touch and wheel events.

 This proposal provides a way for authors to indicate at handler registration time whether the handler may call `preventDefault()` on the event (i.e. whether it needs an event that is [cancelable](https://dom.spec.whatwg.org/#dom-event-cancelable)).
-When no touch handlers at a particular point require a cancelable event, a user agent is free to start scrolling immediately without waiting for JavaScript.
+When no touch or wheel handlers at a particular point require a cancelable event, a user agent is free to start scrolling immediately without waiting for JavaScript.
 That is, passive listeners are free from surprising performance side-effects.

 ## EventListenerOptions